 Our eye specialist (ophthalmologist) will need to examine your eyes to make a diagnosis.
 We might also do a swab of your skin to test for any allergy or bacteria present.

 It has many causes.
 You may be experiencing an overgrowth of bacteria on your eyelids which can cause inflammation.
 Other causes include infections, blocked oil glands, and eyelash mites (Demodex).

 Additionally, people with meibomian gland dysfunction may deal with it as a side effect.
 However, some doctors believe this is a precursor of the condition rather than something caused by it.

 - A skin condition, such as dandruff, seborrhoeic dermatitis, or rosacea

 - Allergies that affect their eyelashes

-You are also more likely to experience blepharitis if you are over 50 years of age though it can affect anyone.
+You are also more likely to experience it if you are over 50 years of age, though it can affect anyone.

 In more severe cases, it can also cause damage to your cornea.
 So it’s important to get your eyes checked by an eye specialist if you aren’t sure how to treat your eye problems.